Chair Eileen Findlay

 Professor E. Findlay

 Associate Professor M.E.
-Curtin, K. Dorr, S. Kaplan, K. Leonard, T. Runstedtler, E. Stockreiter, D. Vázquez, K. Vester, L. Wong
+Curtin, K. Dorr, S. Kaplan, K. Leonard, T. Runstedtler, E. Stockreiter, D. Vázquez, K. Vester, L. Wong, O. Woodbine

-Assistant Professor M. Collins, E. Rule, O. Woodbine
+Assistant Professor M. Collins, S. Persard, E. Rule

 The Department of Critical Race, Gender, and Culture Studies creates the experience of a small liberal arts college in the midst of a major research university.
 We are a vibrant and inclusive community of faculty and students committed to exploring diverse voices, histories, and experiences through socially engaged scholarship.